 Criterion: By the conclusion of the capstone courses students are expected to be proficient in mathematical argumentation and proof at the undergraduate level.
+There should be evidence of significant growth in the ability to read and write proofs by each graduate.

 This assessment will be completed every two or three years, as faculty resources allow.
-It was last performed Spring 2015.
+A cache of graded final exams is being maintained in the department office for this purpose.